-This article will explain how trademarks are protected in the new gTLD registration process, and what happens when a trademarked domain is registered.
+This article will explain how trademarks are protected as part of the gTLD registration process, and what happens when a trademarked domain is registered.

-gTLD domain names are protected by something called the Trademark Clearing House.
-The Trademark Clearing House administers a large, centralized, database which contains trademark data submitted by organisations looking to protect their brand.
+gTLD domain names are protected by the Trademark Clearinghouse, which administers a large, centralised database that contains trademark data submitted by organisations looking to protect their brand.

-As a brand owner, you can submit your trademarks to the database both prior to, and during the launch, of the new gTLDs.
-This will give you access to every Sunrise period for the new TLDs, which will allow you first option to register any new TLDs to help protect your brand.
-As part of this, you will receive your SMD file which acts like a password when you come to register your new TLD.
-Having your trademark in the Clearing house is the minimum condition to be able to register your corresponding domain name during the Sunrise period.
+As a brand owner, you can submit your trademarks to the database both prior to, and during, the launch of new gTLDs.
+This will give you access to every Sunrise period, which will allow you first option to register any new TLDs to help protect your brand.
+As part of this, you will receive your SMD file, which acts like a password when you come to register your new TLD.
+Having your trademark in the Clearinghouse is the minimum condition to be able to register your corresponding domain name during the Sunrise period.

 What happens if I try to order a domain with a Trademark Claim?

-When you search for a domain, and add it to the basket, you will receive a page informing you of any trademark claim.
-There will be an explanation of the trademark claim, as well as a statement explaining that registering the domain may lead to a Trademark dispute.
+When you search for a domain and add it to the basket, you will receive a page informing you of any trademark claim.
+There will be an explanation of the trademark claim, along with a statement explaining that registering the domain may lead to a Trademark dispute.

-Once the transaction goes ahead, the owner of the trademark will be notified that the domain has been registered and can file for a trademark infringement dispute in case the domain is question is used abusively.
+Once the transaction goes ahead, the owner of the trademark will be notified that the domain has been registered.
+From there, they can potentially file for a trademark infringement dispute, in case the domain in question is used abusively.